fossid-ab/workbench-agent/README.md

   --target_path TARGET_PATH
                         The path on the Workbench server where the code to be scanned is stored.
                         No upload is done in this scenario.
-  --enable_chunk_upload
+  --chunked_upload      For files bigger than 8 MB (which is default post_max_size in php.ini) uploading will be done using
-                        For files bigger than 8 MB (which is default post_max_size in php.ini) uploading will be done using the header Transfer-encoding: chunked with chunks of 5120 bytes.
-By default, enabled.
+                        the header Transfer-encoding: chunked with chunks of 5MB.
   --log LOG             specify logging level.
 Allowed values: DEBUG, INFO, WARNING, ERROR --path-result PATH_RESULT
                         Save results to specified path